roe-dl/websocket-clock-js/README.md

 `ptbDate` | date text
 `ptbTime` | digital time text
-`ptbLocalTimezone` | time zone in effect
-`ptbHourHand` | direction of the hour hand `ptbMinuteHand` | direction of the minute hand `ptbSecondHand` | direction of the second hand
+`ptbLocalTimezone` | time zone in effect `ptbHour24Hand` | direction of a hand with 1 turn in 24 hours `ptbHourHand` | direction of the hour hand `ptbMinuteHand` | direction of the minute hand `ptbSecondHand` | direction of the second hand